israellev/fullstack-los-angeles/javascript/07 - 22.05/puzzles.md

 home puzzle:

-1. Sum the array numbers
+1. Sum the array
-Write a function that receive array of numbers (only) as a parameter, and return the result of all numbers together.
+Write a function that receive array of numbers (only) as a parameter, and return the result of all numbers together. for example from [1, 2, 3] it returns 6

+2. max number in Array
+Write a function that recive an array of numbers and returns the bigget number index. for example from [1, 2, 3] it returns 2 (the index of 3).